wxsd-sales/share-whiteboard-macros/README.md

 - RoomOS/CE Webex Device
 - Web admin access to the device to upload the macro
 ### Installation Steps:
-1. Download the `XX` file and upload it to your Webex Room devices macro editor via the web interface.
+1. Download the `share-whiteboard-companion.js` file and upload it to your Webex Room devices macro editor via the web interface.
 2. Configure the macro by changing the initial values, there are comments explaining each one.
 3. Enable the macro on the editor.
 ## Validated Hardware: